rubenwiersma/gravo_mg_cpp/README.md

 # Gravo MG C++ library
-Library that can be included from any C++ project to use Gravo MG.
+C++ library implementing Gravo MG.
 Gravo MG is a Geometric Multigrid Method for solving linear systems on curved surfaces.
 For more information, check out our [project page](https://rubenwiersma.nl/gravomg).

 ## Linking in CMake
 You can add this library to your project by simply including the files in your folder for dependencies (e.g., by using git submodules) and then adding the subdirectory to your CMake file: